-Three landmark buildings in Mid Ulster will go purple this month to mark the beginning of Pancreatic Cancer Awareness Month.
+Three landmark buildings in Mid Ulster will go purple next month to mark the beginning of Pancreatic Cancer Awareness Month.

-The Burnavon in Cookstown, Ranfurly House in Dungannon and the Bridewell in Magherafelt will be illuminated in purple from 14 – 17 November by Mid Ulster District Council, joining hundreds of other buildings nation-wide as part of Action4Noel: Pancreatic Cancer Action’s Turn It Purple awareness campaign.
+The Burnavon in Cookstown, Ranfurly House in Dungannon and the Bridewell in Magherafelt will all be illuminated in purple from 1st November by Mid Ulster District Council, joining hundreds of other buildings nation-wide as part of Pancreatic Cancer UK’s Purple Lights for Hope awareness campaign.

 The campaign presents an opportunity to celebrate the lives of loved ones dealing with a pancreatic cancer diagnosis and to remember those who have died of the disease, while also spreading a message of hope.